sudeekshanooka/sudeekshanooka/README.md

 - cs and ds student at uw-madison
 - based out of shakopee, mn
+- swe intern at american family insurance
-- prev swe intern @ discover, american family insurance, polaris
+- prev swe intern @ discover and polaris
 - interested in full stack